nielssorensen/OpenEmu-wiki/Next-Version.md

 - ~~Modify core data model to include screenshots~~ ~~and videos~~
 - ~~Scan screenshots directory on first launch and add them to the library~~
 - fix renaming screenshots
-- import screenshots without 100% match into 'Unkown' category
+- import screenshots without 100% match into 'Unknown' category
 - fix deleting screenshots

 ### Yosemite